Raphaeldott/holbertonschool-shell/init_files_variables_and_expansions/README.md

 The -v option inverts the match, meaning it will exclude lines that match the specified pattern.
 oo: This is the pattern to exclude

+ex13 print float:
-ex 13 write with two decimal places printf "%.2f\n" "$NUM"
+write with two decimal places
+printf "%.2f\n" "$NUM"

 %: A placeholder that indicates where to insert a value.